Module Catalogue 2022/23

 Teaching Rationale And Relationship

-Grammatical structures, vocabulary and kanji are practised using an integrated communicative approach in 5 hours
+Grammatical structures, vocabulary and kanji are practised using an integrated communicative approach in 6 hours

 of practical classes delivered in seminar style.

-Speaking skills as well as writing and reading are practised throughout the course in task-based activities involving
+Speaking, reading, translation and writing skills are practised throughout the course in task-based activities involving individual, pair and group work.

-progress will be monitored weekly throughout the year.
+progress will be monitored throughout the year.

-Kanji and vocabulary tests will take place regularly once a week online and will be formally assessed.
+Kanji and vocabulary tests will take place regularly once a week and will be formally assessed.
 In order to

 ensure that 268 hours of independent guided study takes place, each contact hour is followed by homework